devtooligan/awesome-huff/README.md

 ## Say gm in the Discord
  - Huff is still young, but it already has a thriving community.
-Everyone on the [Huff discord](https://discord.gg/W5Cff3Kh) is super helpful and friendly.
+People on the [Huff discord](https://discord.gg/W5Cff3Kh) are helpful, friendly, and chill.

 ## Join the movement on Twitter
  - Follow [@huff_language](https://twitter.com/huff_language) to keep up with the latest news and announcments -- turn those notifications on, anon!